celeroon/vagrant-emulation-lab/resources/docs/vm-setup/setup-windows-workstation.md

 * **File Systems:** Create a new one, select **EXT4**, and in the **Device** section choose the 100GB disk.
 After creation, in the File Systems section click on *Mount an existing file system* (the play/start icon), select the disk, and click **Save**, then apply the pending configuration.
 * **Shared Folders:** Enter a name for the shared folder (for example *lab*), select the file system you just created, the relative path will be filled automatically.
 For lab usage, leave the default permissions (*Admin: r/w, Users: r/w, Others: ro*).
 Save and apply the configuration.

 Next, in the left panel go to **Services -> SMB/CIFS -> Settings**.
-At the top of the page, enable SMB, then save and apply changes.
+At the top of the page, enable SMB, and for lab purposes I will switch to the SMB1 version, then save and apply changes.

 In the **Shares** section, create a new share and select the previously created folder (*lab*).
 Additionally, enable *Audit file operations*.
 Save and apply changes.